-The council discussed and passed an ordinance accepting Lakeview Drive and Water's Edge Drive within Lakeview Estates.
+Page 2 of 2 - The council discussed and passed an ordinance accepting Lakeview Drive and Water's Edge Drive within Lakeview Estates.

 The council also discussed at length bids for towing services.
 Three bids were considered; however, the council voted to table discussions until a later date to allow for further review.
 The city's current procedure is to use towing companies on a rotating basis.

 Mayor Chuck Haney presided over Monday night's meeting, with the full council present.